Virtual Assistant

 - Always Off: The device is always off.

-- Manual: The device can be turned on or off manually via a switch on the portal.
+- Manual: The device can be manually turned on or off via a switch on the portal.

 Important Notes